 GLASS: Broken glass, light bulbs, windows, auto glass, ceramic dishes, Pyrex, china, mirrors, cookware & drinking glasses (Carefully contain broken items & place in Borough trash bags)

-PAPER: Styrofoam, waxed milk/juice cartons, facial tissue, soiled napkins, paper plates & cups
+PAPER: Waxed milk/juice cartons, facial tissue, soiled napkins, paper plates & cups, shredded paper

 CANS: Aerosol, paint, or oil (Only latex paint cans may be placed in Borough trash bags if allowed to dry out completely)